 mkdir jupyter jupyter/csr jupyter/certs jupyter/private chmod 700 jupyter/private openssl genrsa -out jupyter/private/ssl.key.pem 2048 chmod 400 jupyter/private/ssl.key.pem

 Request certificate for your server.
-Provide information that will be incorporated into your SSL certificate (or simply hit Enter to use defaults).
+Provide information that will be incorporated into your SSL/TLS certificate (or simply hit Enter to use defaults).

 openssl req -config openssl.cnf \ -key jupyter/private/ssl.key.pem \ -new -sha256 -out jupyter/csr/ssl.csr.pem

-Finally, issue your server SSL certificate.
-You will be asked to provide your CA private key pass phrase that you used earlier, and confirm your intention to sign SSL certificate.
+Finally, issue your server SSL/TLS certificate.
+You will be asked to provide your CA private key pass phrase that you used earlier, and confirm your intention to sign.

 Install the CA certificate on your device (the one located at

-Once CA certificate is trusted on the device, all certificates signed with it will be trusted too, including the one we generated for SSL, located at
+Once CA certificate is trusted on the device, all certificates that were signed with it will be trusted too, including the one we generated for HTTPS, located at

 jupyter/certs/ssl.cert.pem.
 You can now use it when launching Jupyter Notebook by providing absolute paths to both key and certificate.
 If you generate all your certificate and keys in